mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/ds-parameter.md

 ---
 title: DSParameter class
-description: Describes the datastructure parameters sent into an IBMi program call.
+description: "Describes the datastructure parameters sent into an IBMi program call. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Describes the datastructure parameters sent into an IBMi program call.